xiaoyu3x/SmartHome-Demo/README.md

 # SmartHome "Dollhouse" demo

-This repository includes code that allows to demonstrate a SmartHome network using [OIC](http://openinterconnect.org/) and [IoTivity](https://www.iotivity.org/) to communicate between smart appliances (OIC servers) and a Home GW (OIC client).
+This repository provides source code that allows to set-up and demonstrate a SmartHome scenario leveraging [OCF](http://openconnectivity.org/) and [IoTivity](https://www.iotivity.org/) to communicate between smart appliances (OCF servers) and a Home GW (OCF client).
 The User Interface (UI) is a 3D model of the house (<insert reference here>) that is exposed through a webserver running on the HomeGW.

 The repository is organised as follows:
 * root: the root folder is the code code running on the HomeGW
-* `oic-servers`: provides a number of OIC server implementations, a few are implemented in C code (`c-servers/`) and others are implemented in JavaScript (`js-servers`).
+* `ocf-servers`: provides a number of OCF server implementations in JavaScript (located in `js-servers`).
 The documentation for these servers is availabe in the `doc/` folder.
 These are not strictly part of the code running on the gateway but are provided here as a convenience.

 ## Home GW dependencies